qubd/mini_ecdsa/README.md

 >>> execfile('mini_ecdsa.py')
 ```

-To begin, we need to define an elliptic curve over a field of prime characteristic, or over the rationals. `CurveOverFp(a,b,c,p)` will define an elliptic curve from the equation y^2 = x^3 + ax^2 + bx + c over F_p. `CurveOverQ(a,b,c)` will define a curve using the same equation over the rationals.
+To begin, we need to define a nonsingular elliptic curve over a field of prime characteristic, or over the rationals. `CurveOverFp(a,b,c,p)` will define an elliptic curve from the equation y^2 = x^3 + ax^2 + bx + c over F_p. `CurveOverQ(a,b,c)` will define a curve using the same equation over the rationals.
+This module assumes the coefficients a, b, and c are integers.

 ```
 >>> C = CurveOverFp(2, 0, 1, 7)